CHANGING THE GAME BY INCREASING BOTH DENSITY AND EFFICIENCY.

 The U.S. Department of Energy’s National Energy Technology Laboratory (NETL) in Morgantown, WV needed a data center to house their new supercomputer system that would provide computer simulation modeling and speed the time to determine the impacts of different energy extraction methods and make CO2 storage safer and more effective.
-Daniel Robbins, GIGA’s head of Program Development, was asked to build a data center on a concrete pad located in an outdoor area to support the 1 Megawatt of power envisioned for the supercomputer center.
+Daniel Robbins, GIGA’s Executive Vice President, Data Center Solutions, was asked to build a data center on a concrete pad located in an outdoor area to support the 1 Megawatt of power envisioned for the supercomputer center.
 Being a Dept of Energy site, there was also a requirement for ultra-high efficiency in addition to support high-power racks for the High Performance Compute configuration.
 With our team’s help, the DOE was about to achieve a new high score.

 - The site was an open area of concrete pad in between other buildings on the NETL Morgantown campus.
 The data center would need to fit within a 50’ x 70’ space.